 The Holloway-family worked example

-Persona: Mrs Holloway, widow, age 72.
-The family home in north London is worth £900,000 (acquired in 1988 for £85,000, latent gain ~£815,000).
-Stocks and ISA £400,000.
-Cash £200,000.
-Net estate £1,500,000.
-Her husband died in 2020 with full nil rate band and full RNRB unused; transferable amounts claimed on IHT402 and IHT436 already; spouse exemption used on first death with no IHT paid.
+Mrs Holloway is a widow, age 72.
+The family home in north London is worth £900,000 (she and her husband bought it in 1988 for £85,000, so there is a latent gain of around £815,000).
+She also has stocks and an ISA worth £400,000 and £200,000 in cash, giving a net estate of £1,500,000.
+Her husband died in 2020 with his full nil rate band and full RNRB unused; the transferable amounts are already claimed on IHT402 and IHT436, and spouse exemption covered the first death with no IHT paid.

 Two adult children, both in their 40s, both with their own homes.
 Mrs Holloway is healthy, lives independently, and is starting to think about the IHT exposure on her death.